misartg/misartg.github.io/_drafts/2022-02-08-Our-approach-to-LAPS-passwords-and-MDT.md

 * If your environment uses a different account for local administrator, you can define it in `Name of administrator account to manage`.
 But if you use the default account **Administrator**, then don't define that setting and LAPS will handle it for you.

-***Important***: **Do not** define the `Enable local admin password management` setting in this policy; we'll do it in another one.
+{% include callout.html content="**Do not** define the `Enable local admin password management` setting in this policy; we'll do it in another one." type="danger" %}

-*Note: I like to mention that this policy is partial in the policy name, as a reminder to myself and other administrators that this policy does not capture all the settings on its own.
-GPOs are often maintained in collaboration with others and this is a clue to others (or yourself, if it's been a while) that there's something else going on here.*
+{% include callout.html content="I like to mention that this policy is partial in the policy name, as a reminder to myself and other administrators that this policy does not capture all the settings on its own.
+GPOs are often maintained in collaboration with others and this is a clue to others (or yourself, if it's been a while) that there's something else going on here.*" type="primary" %}

 #### Create another GPO, for dynamic LAPS enablement ####